AY2223S2-CS2103T-W13-4/tp/docs/UserGuide.md

 * TutorPro will detect if there is a clash between the new exam and existing lessons of the particular student.
 * Since the timing of the exam is determined by the school of the student, TutorPro will prioritize the timing of the new exam over the existing lessons.
 * We assume that a student will not have an exam and a lesson at the same time.
 For example:
-  * Run command `new-exam name/John Doe exam/Math Exam start/2023-05-21 12:00 end/2023-05-21 14:00` will add a new exam for `John Doe` on `2023-05-21` from `12:00` to `14:00`.
+  * Run command `new-lesson name/John Doe lesson/Math Lesson start/2023-05-21 12:00 end/2023-05-21 14:00` will add a new lesson for `John Doe` on `2023-05-21` from `12:00` to `14:00`.
   * If you then run command `new-exam name/John Doe exam/Science Exam start/2023-05-21 13:00 end/2023-05-21 15:00`, which adds a new exam for `John Doe` on `2023-05-21` from `13:00` to `15:00`, unlike the previous section, TutorPro will allow you to add the exam for `John Doe` as the exam timing is more important than the lesson timing.
-  * However, TutorPro will detect that there is a clash in the schedule will prompt you to update the clashed lesson's timing.
+  * However, TutorPro will detect that the clash in the schedule and will prompt you to update the clashed lesson's timing.

 ##### With respect to existing exams
-* TutorPro will detect if there is a clash in the schedule of a students when adding a new exam.
+* TutorPro will detect if there is a clash in the schedule of a student when adding a new exam.
 * We assume that a student will not have two exams at the same time.
 * Unlike adding a new lesson, when adding a new exam, TutorPro will check if the exam clashes with any other exams of the same student only. (note the difference between adding a new lesson and adding a new exam).
 For example:
   * Run command `new-exam name/John Doe exam/English Exam start/2023-05-21 12:00 end/2023-05-21 14:00` will add a new exam for `John Doe` on `2023-05-21` from `12:00` to `14:00`.
-  * If you run command `new-exam name/John Doe exam/Math Exam start/2023-05-21 12:00 end/2023-05-21 14:00`, which adds a new exam for `John Doe` on `2023-05-21` from `13:00` to `14:00`, TutorPro will detect that there is a clash in the schedule and will not add the exam for `John Doe` as a student can't have two exams at the same time.
+  * If you run command `new-exam name/John Doe exam/Math Exam start/2023-05-21 13:00 end/2023-05-21 14:00`, which adds a new exam for `John Doe` on `2023-05-21` from `13:00` to `14:00`, TutorPro will detect that there is a clash in the schedule and will not add the exam for `John Doe` as a student can't have two exams at the same time.

-### Duplicate Detection Mechanism
+### Duplicate Detection Policy
 TutorPro will detect duplicate homeworks, lessons and exams and will not add them to the student's list of homeworks, lessons and exams respectively.
 However,
 you may have noticed that duplicate homework name is not allowed but duplicate lesson name and exam name is allowed.
 This is a carefully crafted feature that will be explained in the following section.

-#### Duplicate Homework Detection Mechanism
+#### Duplicate Homework Detection
 * TutorPro identifies homework by its name, since we assume that a student can have multiple homeworks with the same deadline.
 * Since name is the primary key for homework, duplicate homework names are not allowed.
 For example, if you have a homework named `Math Homework` and you try to add another homework with the same name even with a different deadline, TutorPro will detect that there is a duplicate homework and will not add the homework.
 * If you homework with the same name, we encourage you to add a number to the end of the name to differentiate them.
 For example, `Math Homework 1` and `Math Homework 2`.

-#### Duplicate Lesson Detection Mechanism
+#### Duplicate Lesson Detection
 * TutorPro identifies a lesson by its start time and end time, since we assume that a student can have multiple lessons with the same name, but they can't have two lessons at the same time.
 * Since start time and end time is the primary key for lessons, lessons that `clash` with other lessons aren't allowed.
 (See [Schedule Clash Detection Mechanism when Adding a New Lesson](#schedule-clash-detection-mechanism-when-adding-a-new-lesson) for more details)
 * However, adding lessons with the duplicate name but without `clashes` with other lessons are allowed.
 For example:
   * if you have a lesson named `Math Lesson` for `John Doe` on `2023-05-21` from `12:00` to `14:00`
   * you then try to add another lesson with the same name but on `2023-05-24` from `13:00` to `15:00`, TutorPro will not detect that there is a duplicate lesson and will add the lesson.

-#### Duplicate Exam Detection Mechanism
+#### Duplicate Exam Detection
 * TutorPro identifies an exam by its start time and end time, since we assume that a student can have multiple exams with the same name, but they can't have two exams at the same time.
 * Since start time and end time is the primary key for exams, exams that `clash` with other exams aren't allowed.
 (See [Schedule Clash Detection Mechanism when Adding a New Exam](#schedule-clash-detection-mechanism-when-adding-a-new-exam) for more details)
 * However, adding exams with the duplicate name but without `clashes` with other exams are allowed.
 For example: